The system allows same settings for Rules and Exceptions.

 8) Click "Next" to navigate to the next screen.
 Specify Exception name and Click "Ok" to save the Exception

-The system should throw an error message or warn the user that Scan Rules and Exceptions cannot be the same.
+The system is not throwing an error message or warn the user that Scan Rules and Exceptions cannot be the same.